 AUSTRAC publishes the following categories of operational information on its website:

-AUSTRAC's AML/CTF compliance guides are designed to assist reporting entities in particular industries to understand and meet their obligations under the AML/CTF Act.
+AUSTRAC's AML/CTF compliance guides assist reporting entities in particular industries to understand and meet their obligations under the AML/CTF Act.

 In accordance with the Privacy Commissioner's data matching guidelines ('The use of data matching in Commonwealth Administration-Guidelines'), the AUSTRAC Generic Program Protocol describes the security safeguards the agency has in place to protect data in the AUSTRAC database.